adityaadarsh/Iris-Exploratory-Data-Analysis-With-Machine-Learning/README.md

 # Iris-Exploratory-Data-Analysis with Machine Learning
 It contains exploratory data analysis and predictive analysis with machine learning on the legendary Iris Species Dataset.
-This repository primarily exploratory visual analysis of the Iris Data.
 I have tried my best hope you like it.

 # To download the dataset folllow this link: https://www.kaggle.com/uciml/iris/downloads/iris-species.zip